bandprotocol/bandpress/docs/tcd.md

 ## Breaking Down TCD

 TCD is in many ways similar to [Delegated Proof of Stake](https://en.bitcoinwiki.org/wiki/DPoS) consensus.
-Community members collective elect data providers by staking their token in the name of the candidates.
-Data providers have the authority to provide data to the public, and earn a portion of fees collected from data query.
+Tokeh holders collectively elect data providers by staking their token in the name of the candidates.
+Data providers have the authority to provide data to the public, and earn a portion of the fees collected from data query.

 - A community member who wishes to become a data provider deploys **Data Source Contract**.
 He or she then **registers** to become a provider candidate by staking `min_provider_stake` token.

 - Other community members can **vote** for a provider candidate they trust.
-Top `max_provider_count` data provider candidates by the total number of voting stake become **active data providers**.
+Top `max_provider_count` data provider candidates by the total number of token staked become **active data providers**.

 - Whenever there is a data query coming in, TCD contract issues a sub-query to every active provider's data source.
-Query Results get **aggregated** to become the final result of the data query.
+Query results are **aggregated** to become the final result of the data query.

-- ÐApps pay `query_price` wei for each query, which gets converted to community token. `owner_revenue_pct` of the revenue goes to the owners of the active providers.
-The remaining goes to community members propotionally to their stake.
+- ÐApps pay `query_price` wei for each query, which gets converted to community token. `owner_revenue_pct` of the revenue goes to the active providers.
+The remaining goes to community members propotional to their stake.

-- Community members can **withdraw** their stake anytime, and get their stake returned back together with their portion of revenue.
+- Community members can **withdraw** their stake anytime, and get their stake back together with their portion of revenue.
 After a withdrawal, the active provider list gets recalculated.

 - Data providers are responsible for maintaining their stake above `min_provider_stake` threshold.
 If a provider fails to do so, community members may **kick** the providers out of the active list.